Shiba Inu Puppy Guide

 Bringing home a Shiba Inu puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 17-23 lbs and lifespan of 13-16 yrs, the Shiba Inu requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 17-23 lbs and lifespan of 13-16 yrs, the Shiba Inu benefits from care tailored to its physical and behavioral profile.
 Originally bred as a multipurpose breed, the Shiba Inu brings centuries of selective breeding into the modern home.

 Feeding Schedule